anubhutigupta2409/cs_messaging_app/README.md

 * A boolean flag is added in the database, so that the other agents are not shown the same query which has already been answered.
 * Additional information about the customer has been surfaced in the UI, being only customer's userId as of now, so that the agents can get context.
 * Agent UI have been made interactive using socket.io technology, so that new incoming messages can show up real time.

-## Available Scripts
+## Dependencies to isntall

+In the project directory install the following dependencies using the following command:

+### npm i concurrently cors express mongodb morgan react react-dom react-scripts socket.io --save

+In the project/src directory install the following dependency using the following command:

+### npm i socket.io-client --save

+## How to run the project

 In the project directory, you can run:

 ### `npm run dev`

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
 Open [http://localhost:8000](http://localhost:8000) to view server running in your browser.